tomkob9999/calcu_machine/README.md

 In regular math courses, the differential equations are taught using exponential functions from the beginning to the end.
 Here exponential patterns are not treated separately from other functions of linear or polynomial or else.
 They are inversion of log function, which is integral of division.
 Log can be used as input function and the inversion is derived as exponential function as way of calculation of system of equations.

+Not all derivatives seem to be included in total derivatives.
+They cannot be added in the system as they violate independency.
+But they can be derived by simple calculations.
+Given dx/dy, dy/dx = 1/(dx/dy).
+Given dx/dy and dz/dy, dx/dz = (dx/dy)/(dz/dy)

 Observed patterns:

 | # of variables (1) | # of Equations (2)|  # of Outputs as Function | # of Inputs as Function (3) | # of Subsystems (functions) (4)| # Partial Derivatives (5)| # Total Derivatives (6)|